 In 1928, during collectivization, his property was to be confiscated.
-However, at night he is warned by a relative of the 25-year-old secretary of the village council Sultan Bimagambetov: “tomorrow you should be sent into exile and your property should be confiscated.
-The order has come, you need to run. ” On the same night he moved with a small belongings to Bashkortostan to Sakmara.
-In 1969, at the age of 91, this religious leader passed away, according to his will he was buried near the holy Birmagambet Koshimkulu in the Qumsay rural district.
+But at night he had been warned by a relative, 25-year-old Village Council secretary Sultan Bimagambetov, “Tomorrow you will be sent into exile, and your property will be confiscated.
+The order has come, you have to escape”.
+That same night he moved to Bashkortostan with his small belongings to Sakmara.